Willhs/Collager/README.md

 # Collager
-Makes a collage using many smaller images
+Makes a collage using many smaller images.

+To run:

+run Main.java